ETS2LA/website/Privacy Policy.md

 # The information we store
 We only store the following **identifiable** and **optional** information:
-- You Discord user id.
+- Your Discord user id.
 This is necessary to link your Discord account to a user account in our database.
 - Your Discord username, this is used to display your username in the app.

 We also store the following **non-identifiable** information: